antzGames/Godot-Universal-Settings-Plugin/README.md

 ## Audio bus configuration

+Unfortunately, I am not dynamically quering the audio buses from the project.
+This means you have 3 options.

+### 1. Lazy way - Do nothing

+Doing nothing means that only the `Master` bus volume control will show up on the settings menu.
+If this is all you need, you do not have to do anything.

-### Easy way - Configure your bus names to match the plugin
+### 2. Easy way - Configure your audio bus names to match the plugin

-Unfortunately, I am not dynamically quering audio buses layouts.
-Right now the plugin supports the `Master` audio bus and 3 additional audio buses, and they need to be called Music, SFX, and Voice if you do not want to modify the plugin.
+Right now the plugin supports the `Master` audio bus and 3 additional audio buses, and they **need** to be called Music, SFX, and Voice > **IF you do not want to modify the plugin**.

 This is the easiest approach.
 Just configure your audio bus to the following:

 <img src="https://github.com/user-attachments/assets/c4493891-5441-4c5b-b3d5-c99bfb5ef00f" width="511">

-### Update plugin to match your audio bus names
+### 3. Correct way - Update plugin to match your audio bus names

 The other option is to update the name of the audio bus right in the plugin scene.
 This can be done in the Inspector of the editor.